monemasrl/dns_check/README.md

 # domaintools
-A simple Python toolkit to check DNS records (NS, MX, TXT), DNSSEC status, and WHOIS info for a list of domains.
+A simple Python toolkit to check DNS records (NS, MX, TXT), DNSSEC status, WHOIS info, and SSL certificate details (including expiry date and days to expiry) for a list of domains or URLs.

 # 📘 Domain Tools

-This project provides scripts to analyze DNS and WHOIS information for domains, supporting multiple output formats and batch processing.
+This project provides scripts to analyze DNS, WHOIS, and SSL certificate information for domains and websites, supporting multiple output formats and batch processing.

 ## 🛠️ Features